Krishbelwal/Expenses-Tracker-Web-Application/Readme.md

 # 💰 Expenses Tracker Web Application

 ## 📌 Project Overview
-The **Expenses Tracker Web Application** helps users manage their daily income and expenses in a simple and organized way.
+The **Expenses Tracker Web Application** helps users manage their daily income and expenses in a simple and organised way.
 Users can add transactions, monitor spending habits, and view a clear financial summary through an interactive dashboard.

 ---